top of page

 He adores music and can play a few instruments decently without upsetting his neighbours.
 When not doing so, he enjoys pillow fighting with his son and coming up with silly puns which barely amuses his wife.

-Professionally, he is a licensed real estate agent, investor, team leader, speaker and columnist for several property newsletters and blogs and is often quoted in media interviews on 938FM, Channel 8, PropertyReport, PropertyGuru and other publications.
-Throughout his career, he has helped many clients grow their wealth through selecting great property investments and managing their portfolios actively.
-Read his clients' reviews here.
+Professionally, he is a licensed real estate agent, avid investor in options, stocks and real estate, team leader, speaker and columnist for several property newsletters and blogs and is often quoted in media interviews on 938FM, Channel 8, PropertyReport, PropertyGuru and other publications.

 Relevant Articles